highcharts-for-python/highcharts-core/docs/using.rst

 .. warning::

-  Certain sections of the **Highcharts for Python** library - in particular the ``options.series`` classes - rely heavily on multiple inheritance.
+  Certain sections of the **Highcharts for Python** library - in particular the :mod:`options.series <highcharts_python.options.series>` classes - rely heavily on multiple inheritance.
 This is a known anti-pattern in Python development as it runs the risk of encountering the :term:`diamond of death` inheritance problem.
 This complicates the process of inheriting methods or properties from parent classes when properties or methods share names across multiple parents.

   I know this is an anti-pattern, but it was a necessary one to minimize code duplication and maximize consistency.
 For that reason, I implemented it properly *despite* the